aarizat/project-manager-REST-API/README.md

 ## Usage

 After setup proccess above the API is ready to be executed.
-In order to do it you only to need to execute below command in your terminal:
+To do so, you need only to execute below command in your terminal:
 ```
 $ API_HOST=0.0.0.0 API_PORT=5000 DB_USER=user_db DB_PWD=pwd_db DB_HOST=localhost DB_NAME=projects_db SECRET_KEY='gues me!' python -m api.v1.app
 ```